Project Vixen: Overview

-Relation to RAF LANCA programme
+Potential designs

 In 2015, the RAF launched its Lightweight Affordable Novel Combat Aircraft (LANCA) programme to deliver a fixed-wing UCAV to augment its fighter aircraft.
 The Spirit Mosquito, developed by Team Mosquito, was selected as a technology demonstrator for this programme.
-Vixen was likely to be derived from LANCA or even be identical to it; in July 2020, RAF Air Chief Marshall Sir Michael Wigston stated: “The RAF envisions an aircraft derived from LANCA’s Mosquito phase being used on the Royal Navy’s aircraft carriers alongside F-35B Lightnings”.
+Vixen was likely to be derived from LANCA or even be identical to it; in July 2020, RAF Air Chief Marshall Sir Michael Wigston stated: “The RAF envisions an aircraft derived from LANCA's Mosquito phase being used on the Royal Navy's aircraft carriers alongside F-35B Lightnings”.
 However, on 24 June 2022, the MOD announced the cancellation of Project Mosquito due to other "more beneficial" and cost-effective solutions being available.
 It is currently unknown how this affects Project Vixen.